-- 1 Press $\left(\frac{\text{Zero}}{\text{Cal}}\right)$. - 2 Press Zero A. During zeroing, which takes approximately 10 seconds, the wait symbol is displayed. - 3 Press Cal.
-The setting of the reference calibration factor is obtained from the sensor calibration table (if selected) and displayed under the A Ref CF softkey. - 4 Connect the power sensor to the POWER REF output. - 5 Press Cal A to calibrate the power meter.
+- 1 Press $\left(\frac{\text{Zero}}{\text{Cal}}\right)$ - 2 Press Zero.
+During zeroing, which takes approximately 10 seconds, the wait symbol is displayed. - 3 The setting of the reference calibration factor is obtained from the sensor calibration table (if selected) and displayed under the Ref CF softkey. - 4 Connect the power sensor to the POWER REF output. - 5 Press Cal to calibrate the power meter.
 During calibration, the wait symbol is displayed.
-(The power meter automatically turns on the POWER REF output.) - 6 Press Frequency.
-The current setting of the frequency is displayed under the A Freq softkey. - 7 To change this setting, press A Freq .
+(The power meter automatically turns on the POWER REF output.) - 6 Press Frequency is displayed under the Freq softkey. - 7 To change this setting, press Freq.
 The power meter displays the frequency in a pop-up window.
-Modify this frequency (see below) as desired. - Use or to modify the digit on which the cursor is currently positioned. - Use () or () to move to other digits. - 8 To confirm your choice, press the appropriate frequency unit. - 9 Connect the power sensor to the signal to be measured. - 10 You must set the display to the type of measurement you require.
-This can either be a direct channel measurement, a ratio measurement of both channels or a difference measurement between both channels.
-Use the following key presses:
+Modify this frequency (see below) as desired. - Use 🕝 or 🐯 to modify the digit on which the cursor is currently positioned. - Use $\bigcirc$ or $\bigcirc$ to move to other digits. - 8 To confirm your choice, press the appropriate frequency unit. - 9 Connect the power sensor to the signal to be measured. - 10 The measurement result is now displayed.